-Later on, if you want to change the user that the agents are running as, follow the instructions in "Changing the Non-root User" on page 82.
+Later on, if you want to change the user that the agents are running as, follow the instructions in Changing the Non-root User.

-Setting Up Non-root Access on an NSS Volume on Novell Open Enterprise Server
+Setting Up Non-root Access on an NSS Volume on Micro Focus Open Enterprise Server

-When your domains, post offices, and libraries are located on a Novell Open Enterprise Server (OES) NSS volume, you must set up an eDirectory user for the agents to run as and you must Linux-enable that user.
-On OES, you can use NetlQ iManager to accomplish these tasks.
+When your domains, post offices, and libraries are located on a Micro Focus Open Enterprise Server (OES) NSS volume, you must set up an eDirectory user for the agents to run as and you must Linuxenable that user.
+On OES, you can use NetIQ iManager to accomplish these tasks.